American Indian Movement: 1960s

 On March 6, 1968, President Lyndon B. Johnson signed Executive Order 11399, establishing the National Council on Indian Opportunity (NCIO).
-President Johnson said, "[T]he time has come to focus our efforts on the plight of the American Indian," and NCIO's formation would "launch an undivided, Government-wide effort in this area."
+President Johnson announced in his Special Message to the Congress on the Problems of the American Indian, "[T]he time has come to focus our efforts on the plight of the American Indian," and that the NCIO's formation would "launch an undivided, Government-wide effort in this area."
 Johnson tried to connect the nation's trust responsibility to the tribes and nations to contemporary African American civil rights issues, an area with which he was much more familiar.

 In Congress, the chairman of the House Subcommittee on Indian Affairs, James Haley (D-FL), supported Indian rights.
 He thought that Indians should participate more in "policy matters," but he also believed that "the right of self-determination is in the Congress as a representative of all the people."
 In the 1960s, Haley met with President John F. Kennedy and Vice President Johnson, urging them to support Indian self-determination and control in transactions over their communal lands.
 One struggle was over the long-term leasing of American Indian land.

 Non-Indian businesses and banks said they could not invest in leases of 25 years, even with generous options, as the time was too short for land-based transactions.
 Leasing land through business partnerships to relieve long-term poverty on most reservations was considered infeasible but returning to the 99-year lease from the 19th century was seen as a possible solution.
 However, an Interior Department memo said, "a 99-year lease is in the nature of a conveyance of the land".
 These battles over land had their beginnings in the 1870s when federal policy often related to wholesale taking, not leases.
 In the 1950s, many American Indians believed that leases had become too frequently a way for outsiders to control Indian land.

 Wallace "Mad Bear" Anderson (Tuscarora) was a leader in central New York in the 1950s.
 He struggled to resist the New York City planner Robert Moses' plan to take tribal land in upstate New York for use in a state hydropower project to supply New York City.
 The struggle ended in a bitter compromise.